punyagit/eric-ribeiro/README.md

 ## Problem Definition and Solution

 Our Client Mr Eric Rebeiro who is an experienced hairdresser seeks to create a website with more functionality for it to market his hairstyling business.
+He currently has a simple app created using wix however he finds that the website is very rigid and not as customisable.

+Problems

+The client would want functionalities which are:
-Said functionality are a more robust booking system with appointment reminders and a contact us messaging system.
+- more robust booking system with appointment reminders and a contact us messaging system.
+- he wants to be able to make bookings with limited information(name and phone number)
+- client does not have any marketing component on his website or analytics features.

+Solutions

 We will create a website that focuses on the ease of making appointments based on the service which they have chosen.
+Logging in as an admin, the client is able to make bookings for client with just minimal information(name and phone number).

 ---